uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 ^^^^^^^^^^^^^^^^^^^

-This directory contains two PNG files, at 72 and 144 pixels square, respectively, containing the icon of the app.
+This directory contains two PNG files, at 72 and 144 pixels square, respectively, containing the icon of the :term:`App`.
 We made one up for this purpose.

 About ``database.yml.tmpl``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^